CMACGroup/cmacpartner/docs/pages/workflow.md

 unless the operator cancels it their side and therefore sends the status [Cancelled](/pages/referencedata#booking-status) or [NoShow](/pages/referencedata#booking-status).

+## Multiple operators

+There may be the requirement that a single integration between ourselves needs to target multiple operators.
+If this is the case, certain requests/responses allow for the passing of an `operatorId`.
+If there is only a single operator within your system, this property can be ignored/omitted.
+Note however that each of these individual operators will need creating in our system individually as they may need to invoice independently.
+If this is the case, please communicate the list of operators and their ids to our supply team [supplier.relations@cmacgroup.com](mailto:supplier.relations@cmacgroup.com).

 ## Updates and Hooks

 If possible the operator system should send updates to https://cmacpartner.cmacgroup.com/updates containing the following payload.
 If it is not possible to automate the sending of updates then CMAC will request an update for a booking at least once per minute.
 Updates can be sent every time there is a "status" change to a booking or simply when the GPS location of the vehicle is updated.